 A fifth-generation Atlantan and proud graduate of the Atlanta public school system, Andre Dickens is a rising star in the local political scene.
-His inspiration to help others was ignited early in life and finds its roots in role models he had as a child.
-Andre was raised by a strong single mother in touch with the people around her and, as an avid reader, always up to date on current events.
+His inspiration to help others was ignited early in life and finds its roots in the role models he had as a child.
+Andre was raised by a strong single mother who was in touch with the people around her and, as an avid reader, always up to date on current events.
 He tells the story of how when he was a kid his mom would stop to chat with everyone she knew at the grocery store or in the parking lot.
-Sylvia Dickens would run into friends and neighbors who would strike up a conversation with her, and he would stand around tapping his foot while they talked on and on.
-It was a nuisance at the time, but his mom’s involvement instilled in him a desire to get to know people and an awareness of the needs of his community.
+Sylvia Dickens would run into friends and neighbors who would strike up a conversation with her while he stood by tapping his foot during the seemingly interminable conversations.
+He regarded it as a nuisance at the time, but his mom’s involvement instilled in him a desire to get to know people and an awareness of his community’s needs.

-In addition to setting the stage for a career of public service, Andre also credits his mother with keeping him motivated in school and moving him in the right direction.
+In addition to setting the stage for his career in public service, Andre’s mother also receives his credit for keeping him motivated in school and moving him in the right direction.
 Andre was the first in his family to attend and graduate from college, earning a chemical engineering degree from Georgia Tech.
 Andre says that college allowed him to experience diversity for the first time.
 Taking a page from his mother’s playbook, he loved to talk to the students in his dorm about where they came from and about their life experiences.
 His enthusiasm for talking with people landed Andre a great job in sales right out of college.
 He later put his sales skills into practice as an entrepreneur, opening a successful local furniture store.

 Andre became friends with TechBridge CEO James Franklin at Leadership Atlanta and learned more about our organization.
-Because he’s convinced that innovation is what will help people in poverty in our city the most, he was drawn to TechBridge’s mission of alleviating poverty by helping nonprofits become more impactful through technology.
-Working with us was a logical next step in Andre’s career of public service.
-He also appreciates how his position at TechBridge allows him to simultaneously support many of the community concerns that vie for his attention as a city council person.
+Because he’s convinced that innovation will help people in poverty in our city, he was drawn to TechBridge’s mission of alleviating economic distress by helping nonprofits become more impactful through technology.
+Working with us was a logical next step in Andre’s public service career.
+He also appreciates how his position at TechBridge allows him to simultaneously support many of the community concerns that vie for his attention as a city councilperson.

 About TechBridge’s #BetterTogether Campaign

 We created the #BetterTogether campaign so that we can showcase some of the important efforts of the nonprofits and people we’ve worked with.
-And because social change is a community effort, we also wanted to showcase the generous sponsors, amazing technology partners and tireless volunteers and TechBridge staff who enable us to do the work that we do.
+And because social change is a community effort, we also wanted to showcase the generous sponsors, amazing technology partners, tireless volunteers, and TechBridge staff who enable us to do our work.